BM32ESRF/laueimproc/doc/usage/conventions.rst

 The matrix of the primitive vectors is called $\mathbf{A}$ and the base $\mathcal{B^c}$.

 .. video:: /build/media/ANIMLatticeBc.webm
-    :alt: projection of lattice in cristal base
+    :alt: projection of lattice in crystal base
     :width: 512

 * $e_1$ is collinear with $C_1$.